null

 After the valve is open, the current (and magnetic force) required to keep the armature in position is relatively low.
 AC solenoids behave exactly this way because the current drops after the valves open.
 Therefore, they deliver sufficient opening force, then use little energy afterward, which helps to save on power consumption.

 The case is very different for a DC solenoid valve because their power consumption rises slowly from the start, resulting in a slow valve opening.
 After this, the devices consume a constant amount of current, which is more than the amount required to keep the valve ports open.
-Therefore, they waste vast amounts of energy as compared to the AC type.
+Therefore, DC valves waste vast amounts of energy as compared to the AC type.

 However, their design can be improved using external circuits (such as having a capacitor and resistor in parallel).
 In such a case, charging the capacitor via the coil spikes the current, which provides enough power to open the valve quickly.
 On the other hand, the resistor limits the current that passes through to the coil once the capacitor is full.